Person caught bribing to bail out NTJ suspect further remanded

 The person arrested over an attempt to bribe the Officer in Charge (OIC) at the Horowpothana Police to bail out a suspect of the National Thowheed Jamaath (NTJ) who had been under custody.

-Officials of the Bribery Commission informed the court that investigations on the matter are still ongoing and sought a court order to further remand the suspect.
+Officials of the Bribery Commission informed the court that investigations on the matter are still ongoing, stated Ada Derana reporter.

+However, the attorneys representing the defendant sought permission to bail out their client.

-Considering the request, the Magistrate further remanded the suspect until June 11 and ordered the officials of the Bribery Commission to produce a report on the progress of the investigations.
+The Magistrate further remanding the suspect until June 18 stated that the decision on the bail application will be declared on that day.

 The suspect, a 26-year-old Mohamed Shifan, is a close accomplice of the NTJ member Abdul Majeed Mohamed Niyaz who was under police custody over the Easter Day attack on the Shangri-La hotel.